At IKEA, sustainable development is a priority in more than one respect. As a whole, IKEA's corporate sustainability strategy covers three pillars:

 - promote a sustainable use of water and increase access to clean water in communities where it is not currently available;

-- use only renewable and/or recycled plastic (which is huge in the scope of using plastic more responsibly);
+- make all disposable items with a 100% renewable source instead of plastic.
+Also – by 2030 – IKEA will use only renewable and/or recycled plastic (which is huge in the scope of using plastic more responsibly);

 - reduce waste from store operations by 10% and recycle or energy recover 90% of it.

 From the rooftop, the visit moved to the heating room in the basement.
 The building is heated mainly with pellet.
 Although the debate is still open on whether or not this can be considered a sustainable heating method, what is good for sure is that IKEA uses wood dust from production facilities to produce pellets, transforming waste into a resource.